ngi-nix/reowolf/README.md

 The `examples` directory contains example usages of connectors for message passing over the internet.
 The programs within require that the library is compiled as a dylib (see above).

 ## Notes
 3. Running `cbindgen > reowolf.h` from the root will overwrite the header file.
-(WIP) This is only necessary to update it.
+This is only necessary to update it.

+## Short User Overview
+The bulk of the library's functionality is exposed to the user in two types:
+1. `protocol::ProtocolDescription`
+1. `runtime::Connector`

+The former is created using `parse`.
+For the most part, the user is not expected to interact much with the structure, only passing it to the connector as a communication session is being set up.

+The latter is created with `new`, configured with methods such as `new_net_port` and `add_component`, and connected via `connect`, whereafter it can be used for multi-party communication through methods `put`, `get`, `next_batch`, and `sync`.

+## Contributor Overview
+The details of the implementation are best understood by reading the doc comments, starting from the procedures listed in the section above.
+It is suggested to first/also refer to the Reowolf project's companion documentation (link TODO) for a higher level overview of the goals and design of the implementation.